2021 Künstlerhaus Sootbörn, Hamburg.

-For the soundinstallation LTE Air, horn speakers are mounted to lanterns at the entrance of Künstlerhaus Sootbörn.
+For LTE Air, horn speakers are mounted to lanterns at the entrance of Künstlerhaus Sootbörn.
 The speakers are coupled with cell phones.
 Anyone can call them directly – and influence the sound of the installation.

 The ringtones are uniquely composed.
 When called, they play different hurly-burly versions of Bach’s “Air” from Orchestra Suite No. 3.